discretize/discretize-guides/builds/revenant/power-renegade/index.md

 ### **General Rotation Guide**
 #### Energy Management:

 <Specialization name="Renegade"/> has lower cooldowns than many other classes at the cost of its other mechanic, energy.
 Energy is replenished over time as indicated by the arrows to the left and right of the energy indicator.
-Every arrow indicates 1% of energy gained/lost per second.
+Every arrow indicates 1% point of energy gained/lost per second.
 All skills cost energy so plan accordingly.
 Remember, your primary job is to give Alacrity (sometimes Might) followed by CC and your burst damage.
 This can be difficult, so here are a few tips:

 1. **Plan your play:** This also comes down to knowing the fight well.
-For example, just before a split phase like at Artsariiv, casting <Skill name="Orders from Above"/> may not be worth it. <Skill name="Orders from Above"/> needs 6 seconds to share <Boon name="Alacrity"/>to your Group.
+For example, just before a split phase like at Artsariiv, casting <Skill name="Orders from Above"/> may not be worth it. <Skill name="Orders from Above"/> needs 6 seconds to share <Boon name="Alacrity"/> to your Group.
 It is better to use the 20 Energy to Burst instead.

 2. **Drain Energy:** You want to almost always take advantage of <Trait name="Charged Mists"/>.
 As a result, legend swapping off cooldown is the best way to take advantage of that.
 Using <Skill name="Impossible Odds"/> and <Skill name="Heroic Command"/> are examples of things you can do to drain your energy.
 Certain weapon skills can do that as well.